 Since most of us don’t have a $200,000 mixing console in our spare bedrooms, you’ll need some way to get all of your sounds (guitars, vocals, keyboards) into your computer’s recording software.
 This is where an audio interface comes into play.

 Most DAWs work with just about any brand of audio interface.
 This leads to an endless list of boxes to choose from.
 Let me give you a suggestion: limit yourself to just 2 channel interfaces.

 What I mean is, don’t buy more than you need.

 Most people buy into the hype that they need a fancy audio interface that can do everything and is made with premium components that give you “that sound.”
-While it’s true that many of the features available in today’s high-end interfaces are great, they aren’t necessary to make killer recordings and be prolific in the studio.
+While it’s true that many of the features available in today’s high-end interfaces are great, this caliber of recording equipment isn’t necessary to make killer recordings and be prolific in your home studio setup.

 Unless you need more than two channels to record drums (and that’s debatable to some) all you’ll ever need is a simple two-channel USB audio interface.
 You’ll need it to come with at least one microphone preamp with phantom power (see the next section), line-in inputs for guitar cables and keyboards, stereo outs, and at least one headphone out.
 That’s it!